flynx/XMPGen/README.rst

 ---------

-NOTE: the ``--search-input`` potion is not on by default because of a current bug (see TODO.otl), as soon as that gets resolved this option will be set by default.
+NOTE: the ``--search-input`` option is not on by default because of a current bug (see TODO.otl), as soon as that gets resolved this option will be set by default.